 Victoria Falls is also known as ‘Mosi-oa-Tunya’ in the local Lozi language, meaning ‘the smoke that thunders’.
 Thunderous is a very apt description for the majestic waterfalls – an awesome 2 km wide and 103 m deep and one of the 7 natural wonders of the world.

 Aside from enjoying the panoramic vistas, there is a lot more to do at the falls.
 Hike down to Boiling Point to stand under the mighty waterfall and feel its sheer power.
 Those who dare can take a microlight flight over the falls or go white water rafting in the Zambezi river below.
-Anyone who visits Victoria Falls will cherish the experience forever.
+Anyone who visits Victoria Falls will cherish the experience forever.<center